jackdesert/arscca/arscca/templates/opinion/pax-the-great-leveler.md

 fastest and slowest car***.
-But it makes the Camaro driver happy, because now he's being beaten by a 1972 Barracuda---rear-wheel-drive, which for him generates friendly competition and comraderie rather than resentment :)
+But it makes the Camaro driver happy, because now he's being beaten by a 1972 Barracuda---rear-wheel-drive, which for him generates friendly competition and camaraderie rather than resentment :)

 ## 4. SCCA Classing & PAX System